DanielKeogh/com.danielkeogh.graph/README.md

 ### Clique

 A clique is a [complete](#complete-graph) sub-graph of another graph.
-That is, it is some set of vertices where all vertices are connected via edges to all other vertices in the set.
+It is a subset of vertices where all vertices are connected via edges to all other vertices in the set.

 ### Maximum Clique

-A [clique](#clique) with as many, or more vertices than any other clique in the graph.
+The [clique](#clique) with the maximum number of vertices in the graph.

 ### Maximal Clique

-A [clique](#clique) that is not a proper sub-graph of another proper sub-graph.
-It may or may not be the [maximum clique](#maximum-clique) of the graph, and it is not part of any bigger clique.
+A [clique](#clique) that is not sub-graph of any other clique.

 ### Complete Graph

-An undirected graph in which every vertex is connected by a single edge to every other vertex.
+An undirected graph in which every vertex is connected to every other vertex by a single edge.

 ### Graph Partitioning

-[Graph Partioning](https://en.wikipedia.org/wiki/Graph_partition) is shrinking a graph into a smaller graph by grouping sets of related vertices into a single vertex.
-Edges to and from the grouped vertices to vertices outside of this group are still maintained.

-The most well-known algorithm for graph partitioning is the [Kernighan-Lin algorithm](#kerninghan-lin-algorithm).
+[Graph Partioning](https://en.wikipedia.org/wiki/Graph_partition) is the process of dividing a graph into smaller sub-graphs by grouping sets of related vertices into a single vertex.
+The edges connecting the grouped vertices ot other vertices are maintained.
+A well-known algorithm for graph partitioning is the [Kernighan-Lin algorithm](#kerninghan-lin-algorithm).

 # API

 ## Constructors

-### `make-bidirectional-graph`

-### `make-adjacency-graph`

 # History and inspiration

 This library has largely been inspired by the library [QuikGraph](https://github.com/KeRNeLith/QuikGraph), with many ideas and algorithms ripped from it wholesale.

-I (Daniel Keogh) wrote this library because I could not find any fantastic graph libraries that are part of the common lisp ecosytem.
-When I have time, I enjoy solving [Project Euler](https://projecteuler.net/) problems, which are often most sanely modelled in graphs.
+I wrote this library because I could not find any graph libraries that I loved in the Common Lisp ecosytem and when I have time, I enjoy solving [Project Euler](https://projecteuler.net/) problems, which are often sanely modelled in graphs.

 # Algorithms